Mason Mount injury: Relief for Chelsea as midfielder avoids serious ankle problem | Goal.com

 He has, along with Tammy Abraham and Fikayo Tomori, been used as a beacon for Chelsea's academy as Lampard looks to give young players a chance while the club is banned from making new signings.

-Pedro, who replaced Mount against Valencia, and Christian Pulisic are set to fight it out for the chance to replace Mount should he miss the Liverpool clash and join Willian and Abraham in attack.
+Pedro, who replaced Mount against Valencia, and Christian Pulisic are set to fight it out for the chance to join Willian and Abraham in attack should Mount miss the Liverpool clash

 Mount joins a host of Chelsea players who are nursing minor injuries, with Antonio Rudiger (groin) and Emerson Palmieri (muscle strain) both also missing the loss to Spanish opposition.

-N'Golo Kante was also absent as he continues to recover from an ankle injury that has kept him out for the best part of a month, though it is hoped he will be fit to play some part on Sunday.
+N'Golo Kante was also absent as he continues to recover from an ankle injury that has kept him out for the best part of a month, though Chelsea are hoping he will be fit to play some part on Sunday.